YIN AND YANG HEALING

 Canned and frozen foods.
 These are slightly more yin, though not much if they are eaten soon after canning.
 In some cases, frozen food is better quality than fresh if fresh must be transported thousands of miles, for example.
 Freezing food at or near the farm is one way to preserve its etheric energy content.
 Drying food tends to make it more yang, as it removes water.
 Freeze-drying is therefore an excellent way to preserve some food qualities.

-Food Quality.
+Food chemicals.
 Food quality alters the yin-yang balance drastically.
-Older, spoiled and rotted food are much more yin.
-Below is a general chart showing the effect of food quality.
+Older, spoiled and rotten food are much more yin.

 EATING NEAR ONE’S YIN-YANG BALANCE POINT